bigdatagenomics/mango/docs/docker/docker-examples.rst

 Note: To run Mango notebook on OS X, include the ``-p 8080:8080`` Docker parameter in place of ``--net=host``.

-To view examples, navigate to /opt/cgl-docker-lib/mango/example-files.
-Here, you can access numberous ipython notebook examples.
+To view a number of ipython notebook examples, navigate to: ``/opt/cgl-docker-lib/mango/example-files``.